 As you can see above, the light was placed at camera left out of range of the Canon EOS ID Mark IIN and (now discontinued) EF 135mm f/2.8 SF lens used for this portrait.
 Exposure was 1/60 sec at f/10 and ISO 100.
 Lighting was metered with a Gossen Star F light meter and, as always, I typically shoot a few test shots to get one that produces the best exposure and histogram.

-If you’re interested in shooting portraits and how I use cameras, lenses and lighting in my in-home studio, please pick up a copy of “Studio Lighting Anywhere” which is available from Amazon.com with used copies (as I write this) selling for less than $8—the best deal you’ll find anywhere.
+If you’re interested in shooting portraits and how I use cameras, lenses and lighting in my in-home studio, please pick up a copy of “Studio Lighting Anywhere” which is available from Amazon.com with used copies, as I write this, selling for $15.34 and new copies for $17.50 (plus shipping.)
+Prime cost is $23.21.